 Community ‘participation’ in all development projects have been apparent at every stage.

 Improved literacy and gender equality in education will increase generational education levels.
 Women will be empowered to participate in the social, political and economic life of the community improving their circumstance through productive, practical, constructive and positive practices.
 Empowering women has been shown as way to instigate change.

-For sustainability of the program it is crucial that we invest time, energy and money in training, continual education and remuneration of appropriate people to organise, manage, monitor, evaluate and encourage equal participation in education:
+For sustainability, it is crucial that we invest time, energy and money in training, continual education and remuneration of appropriate people to organise, manage, monitor, evaluate and encourage equal participation in education:

-- Show the community ways to fundraise so they are financially investing in the education of their children.
-Equal educational opportunities for girls and boys are an integral part of the community’s long-term goal for improving community out comes.
+- We have shown the community ways to fundraise so they are financially investing in the education of their children.
+Equal educational opportunities for girls and boys are an integral part of the community’s long-term goal of improving community outcomes.

-- Stakeholder volunteers (teachers, parents, students) will learn how they can actively be involved in the education of students.
+- Stakeholder volunteers (teachers, parents, students) have learnt how they can actively be involved in the education of students.

 - Female students expand their knowledge to pursue their personal development, increasing their confidence and leadership skills.

-- The provision of empowerment workshops at the school, given by ni-Vanuatu women, will provide a learning experience for all female students.
+- The provision of empowerment workshops at the school, given by ni-Vanuatu women, have provided a learning experience for all female students.

-- Everyone, men and women has had a voice in the decisions regarding this project – not just those who spoke the loudest.
+- Everyone, men and women have had a voice in the decisions – not just those who spoke the loudest.

-- This project is inclusive.
-It does not discriminate between races, religions, cultures or political persuasions.
+- We are inclusive.
+We do not discriminate between races, religions, cultures or political persuasions.
 There is no bias or favour toward one group or community.